Skip to main content

 Request works on a body level.

-Request contains all fields from req.body and pass it into validation
+Request contains all fields from req.body and passes them into validation.

 warning